k-gajjar-365/Project-Camp-Backend/README.md

-# 🏕️ Project Camp Backend
+# 🏕️ ProjectForge

 **Version:** 1.0.0
 **Type:** RESTful API for Collaborative Project Management
 **Status:** In Development 🚧

-Project Camp Backend is a robust and scalable REST API designed to streamline team collaboration through structured project, task, and user management.
+ProjectForge is a robust and scalable REST API designed to streamline team collaboration through structured project, task, and user management.
 Built with security and flexibility in mind, it supports role-based access control, hierarchical task organization, and secure file handling.

 ---